-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Leadership Team which comprises the Principal, Vice Principal: Curriculum and Quality, Vice Principal: Corporate Resources, Director of Business Development, Head of Quality, Head of Curriculum and Head of Learner Services.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and in 2017/18 were represented by the Senior Leadership Team which comprised the Principal, Vice Principal: Curriculum and Quality, Vice Principal: Corporate Resources, Director of Business Development, Head of Quality, Head of Curriculum and Head of Learner Services.
 Staff costs include compensation paid to key management personnel for loss of office.